 Bethlehem welcomes pilgrims for Christmas celebrations

-BETHLEHEM: The biblical city of Bethlehem, revered by Christians as the birthplace of Jesus, was preparing Monday (Dec 23) to welcome pilgrims from around the world to celebrate Christmas in the Holy Land.
+BETHLEHEM: Pilgrims from around the world gathered on Tuesday (Dec 24) in the biblical city of Bethlehem, revered by Christians as the birthplace of Jesus, to celebrate Christmas in the Holy Land.

-The "little town" in the Israeli-occupied West Bank is planning festivities in and around the Church of the Nativity, built on the site where Christians believe Jesus was born.
+Palestinians and foreigners began converging on the "little town" in the Israeli-occupied West Bank from early morning, with Christmas Eve festivities taking place in and around the Church of the Nativity.

-On Monday afternoon, hundreds of tourists and locals gathered in the square outside the church, where a 15m Christmas tree had been erected.
+Tourists queued to visit the grotto inside the church, believed to be the exact site where Jesus was born, with Ola, a Nigerian visitor, saying it was a "special day".

-Children dressed as Santa Claus played while workers made final preparations to speakers and televisions, as Christmas music filled the square.
+Outside in the winter sun, hundreds watched as Palestinian scouts paraded to the sound of drums.

 Archbishop Pierbattista Pizzaballa, apostolic administrator of the Latin Patriarch of Jerusalem and the most senior Roman Catholic official in the Middle East, was due to travel from Jerusalem to Bethlehem on Tuesday morning.